cityofboulder/IT_GIS_PW_ImperviousSurfaces/README.md

     - email password (both in the logging section and email password section)
     - email recipients

+3. Create an empty file geodatabase in the project folder called `temp.gdb`
 2. Run the `setup_conda_env.bat` by double-clicking it
 3. Run the `run_script.bat` by double-clicking it

 ### Explanation of setup files

 The `setup_conda_env.bat` file helps manage the creation of conda environments and the installation of python libraries inside that environment.
+It only needs to be executed before the very first script run.

 The `run_script.bat` file runs the python file within that new conda environment's python executable.